aras-p/smol-v/README.md

 A somewhat similar utility is [spirv-remap from glslang](https://github.com/KhronosGroup/glslang/blob/master/README-spirv-remap.txt).

-See [this blog post](http://aras-p.info/blog/2016/09/01/SPIR-V-Compression/) for more information about how I did SMOL-V.
+See [this blog post](https://aras-p.info/blog/2016/09/01/SPIR-V-Compression/) for more information about how I did SMOL-V.

 ## Usage

 Add [`source/smolv.h`](source/smolv.h) and [`source/smolv.cpp`](source/smolv.cpp) to your C++ project build.
 It might require C++11 or somesuch; I only tested with Visual Studio 2017 and Mac Xcode 9.4.
-There's a [Travis-CI](https://travis-ci.org/aras-p/smol-v) set up for this project, that builds on Windows (VS2017), Mac (Xcode 10.1) and Linux (gcc 4.8).
+There are [Github Actions](https://github.com/aras-p/smol-v/actions) set up for this project, that build on Windows (VS2017), macOS (Xcode 11.1) and Linux (Ubuntu 16 / gcc 5.4).

 `smolv::Encode` and `smolv::Decode` is the basic functionality.
 See [smolv.h](source/smolv.h).